tsherwen/GCpy/README.md

 # GCHPy

-A comprehensive python tool for the GEOS-Chem High-Performance (GCHP) with the focus on:
+A comprehensive python tool for the GEOS-Chem High-Performance (GCHP) model with the focus on:

 1. Cube-Sphere<->Lat-Lon conservative regridding without external grid description files.
 (Make use of the Tempest regridding package)